paulkernfeld/contiguous-data-in-rust/README.md

 }
 ```

 Because the size is known at compile time, a fixed-size array can be stored anywhere, even to be used as a `const`.
+However, it might not be a good idea to store large fixed-size arrays on the stack because it could cause a stack overflow.

 The length of the array is actually part of its type.
 This means that the following code, for example, won't compile because you can't compare two variables with different types:

 ```
 const MY_DATA_3: [i8; 3] = [1, 2, 3];